Hydrodynamic behavior near dynamical criticality of a facilitated conservative lattice gas

 \keywords{Conservative lattice gas, active-absorbing phase transition, critical exponents}

 Models displaying dynamical phase transitions have attracted increasing scrutiny in recent years.
-Such models are tightly related to self-organizing criticality: open systems dynamically adjust their density in order to reach a critical state at density $\rho_c$, often displaying non-trivial scaling properties.
+Such models are tightly related to ``self-organized criticality'', \mm{and may also illustrate how \emph{hyperuniform} structures \cite{T2018} emerge in nature \cite{bak, DMVZ}.
+Their complexity prevents from building a universal framework, this is why some paradigmatic models are currently under deep mathematical and physical investigation (as for instance sandpiles \cite{BTW}, or random organization models \cite{TB}).} Open systems dynamically adjust their density in order to reach a critical state at density $\rho_c$, often displaying non-trivial scaling properties.
 This phenomenon manifests itself, in a closed system, as a dynamical phase transition: below $\rho_c$, the system reaches an absorbing state, while above $\rho_c$, it remains in a quasi-stationary active state.

 A fundamental example of such a model is the constrained {\it conservative lattice gas} (CLG) \cite{RPV}, also referred to as \textit{facilitated exclusion process} in the recent literature.
-It is defined as an \emph{exclusion particle system} (\textit{i.e.}~any system site cannot contain more than one particle) on a $d$-dimensional lattice, where so-called \emph{active particles} jump randomly at rate $1$ to each empty nearest neighbor\footnote{Sometimes, simultaneous jumps are considered \cite{RPV}, but this does not change the critical behavior of the model.}.
+It is defined as an \emph{exclusion particle system} (\textit{i.e.}~any system site cannot contain more than one particle) on a $d$-dimensional lattice, where so-called \emph{active particles} jump randomly at rate $1$ to each empty nearest neighbor \footnote{Sometimes, simultaneous jumps are considered \cite{RPV}, but this does not change the critical behavior of the model.}.
 A particle is considered \emph{active} if at least one of its neighboring sites is also occupied, and the total number of particles is conserved.
 Related models featuring an absorbing phase transition have generated an intense research activity, like for instance the paradigm \emph{Manna sandpile model} \cite{Manna1991, DAMPVZ, MP2023, TPD}.